DouglasMedeiros1/MyPortifolio-Site/README.md

 ### Schedule:

-July 6 – July 20: Initial portfolio version, focused on delivering a minimum viable product (MVP).
+July 22 – July 30: Initial portfolio version, focused on delivering a minimum viable product (MVP).

-July 21 – August 5: Enhanced portfolio version, featuring improved polish and a cohesive visual identity.
+July 31 – ... : Enhanced portfolio version, featuring improved polish and a cohesive visual identity.

 Ongoing: Increase interactivity to create an experience that stands apart from standard market portfolios.